nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_bloodPressure.md

   </tr>
 </table>

-A human-readable clinical summary relating to the reading - for example, if the patient was lying or standing.
+A human-readable clinical summary relating to a test result and/or additional notes provided by the laboratory - for example, the specimen has haemolysed or has leaked.

 ### component.referenceRange ###